0x3b29/Bahnhofs-Steuerung-2000/README.md

 - A flag to set if the channel is linked
 - A field for the other channels id that controls this channels on/off state
 - A max 30 bytes long description.
 (Up to 30 characters)
+- Automatic CRC to check the integrity of the data

 ## App Features